ioccc-src/winner/1984/mullender/README.md

 Note that the microseconds is argc and it uses `atoi()` which does NOT check for overflow!

-BTW: is there such a thing as too fast a CPU ? :-) Actually yes for certain code which is probably not as uncommon as you think :-).
+**BTW**: is there such a thing as too fast a CPU ? :-) Actually yes for certain code which is probably not as uncommon as you think :-).